There can’t be many hotels in Scotland with a better view than the Loch Melfort Hotel on the west coast of Scotland.

-- To the south lie the pretty seaside harbour towns of Craobh Haven and Crinan with its canal, as well as further afied Loch Awe, Loch Fyne, and Inverary with its castle and jail which are great for a day trip.
+- To the south lie the pretty seaside harbour villages of Craobh Haven and Crinan with its canal, as well as further afield Loch Awe, Loch Fyne, and Inverary with its castle and jail which are great for a day trip.

 - Munro Baggers can climb Ben Cruachan – we had planned a climb, but the weather was rather against us!
 If you don’t fancy climbing up the hill, the mountain is hollow – it contains a power station – which you can visit.

 - For archaeology buffs (and Outlander/standing stone fans) Kilmartin Museum and Glen is filled to the brim with cairns, monuments, and standing stones, and a great little museum.

 However, you might find that you won’t want to do very much, and instead find yourself happily ensconced with a gin and tonic in front of the fire, with your eyes firmly affixed on that view.
 You won’t be the only one, you hopefully find I’ll be back to join you very soon…

 What are you waiting for?
 Get booking the Loch Melfort Hotel!

 (affiliate link, every booking helps support this site)